92bondstreet/watchint/readme.md

 WATCHINT
 =========

-watchint is a basic script to monitor files with [watch](https://github.com/gruntjs/grunt-contrib-watch) and detect potential errors with [JSHint](https://github.com/gruntjs/grunt-contrib-jshint).
+watchint is a basic script to monitor files with [watch](https://github.com/gruntjs/grunt-contrib-watch) and detect potential errors with [JSHint](https://github.com/gruntjs/grunt-contrib-jshint) and [ESLint](https://github.com/eslint/eslint).

 Installation